Minghao-Han/Fall-Detection-System/README.md

 ## License
 <!-- This is optional if you don't have a license -->
 This project uses the following license: MulanPSL-2.0 license.

+## Notice
+some of the step might be incomplete.